KarchinLab/CHASMplus/rtd/faq.rst

 by looking at posts with the tag `CHASMplus <https://www.biostars.org/t/CHASMplus>`_.
 Otherwise, create a new post with the CHASMplus tag.
 We will be checking biostars for questions.
-You may also contact me directly at ctokheim AT jhu dot edu.
+You may also contact me directly at ctokhei1 AT alumni DOT jh DOT edu.

 **Are the p-values by CHASMplus valid for targeted gene panels?**